Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Causes of Deafness

-Congenital deafness, which means deafness is present at birth or soon after, is the primary type of deafness in Dalmatians.
-A genetic mutation that affects the development of the structures responsible for hearing in the inner ear is responsible for the condition.
-The specific gene involved in Dalmatians’ deafness is called the piebald gene, which causes excessive white coat patterns, and dogs with blue eyes also have a higher risk of being deaf.
+Congenital sensorineural deafness (CSD) is the most common type of deafness in dogs and it develops in the first 3–4 weeks after birth.
+Dalmatians are the dog breed most commonly affected by CSD.
+Genetic mutations that affect the development of the structures responsible for hearing in the inner ear are responsible for the condition.
+The gene involved in Dalmatians’ deafness is called the extreme piebald gene, which is also responsible for their patchy coat patterns and blue eyes.

 Inheritance Patterns